flowerinthenight/hedge/README.md

   <img src="./assets/hedge.png" width="560" title="hedge">
 </p>

+At the moment, `hedge` is heavily used in [Alphaus](https://www.alphaus.cloud/) production with services that scale from single digit pods to hundreds.

 ## Why?
 First, I wanted a fleet coordinator that can work within k8s Deployments as a library, not as an external service (like [ZooKeeper](https://zookeeper.apache.org/)).
 So far, our efforts in making [Raft](https://raft.github.io/) play well with bursty, frequently scaling up/down deployments as a library is not that reliable yet.
 We also have an ongoing multi-[Paxos](https://en.wikipedia.org/wiki/Paxos_(computer_science))-based experiment [here](https://github.com/alphauslabs/juno).
 Also, I wanted an easily-accessible storage that is a bit decoupled from the code (easier to query, edit, debug, backup, etc).
 We are already a heavy Spanner user, and `spindle` has been in our production for many years now: these two should be able to do it; StatefulSets or DaemonSets shouldn't be a requirement.
 Since then, additional features have been added, such as the `Send()` API.